PedNet Group

 • Perform research in the field of haemophilia and related coagulation disorders

-Research Program
+Research Programm

-Every three years the PedNet Group publishes a Research Program.
+Every three years the PedNet Group publishes a Research Programme.
 There are several active working groups that are responsible for various studies using the data of the PedNet Registry.
 Every member of the PedNet group participates in at least one working group.

 History of PedNet